Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Results and Discussion

 \subsection{Multiplicity dependence of particle-to-pion ratios}

 To further investigate the evolution of the chemical composition of the system with event activity, particle-to-pion yield ratios are studied as functions of charged-particle multiplicity $\langle dN_{\mathrm{ch}}/d\eta \rangle$.
 Ratios such as $K^0_S/\pi$, $\Lambda/\pi$, $\Xi/\pi$, $\Omega/\pi$, and $\phi/\pi$ provide sensitive probes of strangeness production while largely removing the trivial volume dependence of particle yields.
-The results are shown in Fig.~\ref{fig:ratios}

-The measured ratios exhibit a clear and systematic dependence on multiplicity.
-The $K^0_S/\pi$ ratio shows a relatively weak dependence on multiplicity, while the $\Lambda/\pi$ ratio exhibits a stronger rise.
-The enhancement becomes significantly more pronounced for multi-strange baryons, with the $\Xi/\pi$ and $\Omega/\pi$ ratios showing the steepest increase.
-A clear hierarchy in the multiplicity dependence is observed, with stronger enhancement for hadrons carrying higher strangeness content, consistent with measurements reported by the ALICE Collaboration~\cite{ALICE2017Strangeness}.
-Within the statistical hadronization framework, this behavior can be understood as a consequence of the progressive reduction of strangeness suppression with increasing event activity.
+The results are shown in Fig.~\ref{fig:ratios}.
+The measured ratios exhibit a clear multiplicity ordering.
+The $K^0_S/\pi$ ratio varies only weakly with multiplicity, whereas the rise becomes progressively stronger for $\Lambda/\pi$, $\Xi/\pi$, and especially $\Omega/\pi$.
+This hierarchy, in which the multiplicity dependence strengthens with increasing strangeness content, directly reflects the strangeness-enhancement pattern measured by the ALICE Collaboration in small systems~\cite{ALICE2017Strangeness}.
+Within the statistical hadronization framework, such behavior is naturally associated with the progressive reduction of strangeness suppression as the event activity increases.

 The $\phi/\pi$ ratio shows a more moderate increase with multiplicity compared to open-strangeness hadrons.
 Since the $\phi$ meson carries hidden strangeness ($s\bar{s}$) and zero net strangeness, its production is less sensitive to the strangeness saturation parameter $\gamma_S$.
 As a result, the $\phi$ meson provides a complementary probe of the strange sector and helps disentangle different mechanisms contributing to strangeness production.